Rossmore Oyster Farm, Cork, Ireland.

-Once the oysters are ashore, they need to be graded, cleaned, washed and carefully packed for sale.
 We are also looking for part time people, who would like work more shore based for grading and packing work.
 This could be flexible hours, with mornings being more suitable.
 If you would like to be involved, please do contact us for more information.

 The Rossmore oyster farm is based near Cork, in southern Ireland, located in an unique eco-system that has been a natural home for oysters since the Neolithic times, as seen in the huge middens of oyster shells found around the shores.

 Our farm covers 10 hectares on land, including our large packing shed and has seven depuration tanks.
 We have 22 man-made ponds for breeding, and 13Km of trestles in the sea, for nurturing young oysters.